anntzer/mplcursors/doc/index.rst

 Note that this will only work if :mod:`mplcursors` has been installed, not if it is simply added to the :envvar:`PYTHONPATH`.

+Note that this will not pick up artists added to the figure after the first draw, e.g. through interactive callbacks.

 .. _default-ui: